 Yoga is perfect exercise to practice from home or when you are traveling.
 I’m partnering with Yoga International to give you Free 30 days of Yoga!
 You can turn your home or hotel into a yoga studio with Yoga International.
 Stream high quality yoga classes and tutorials on all your favorite devices.
 Practice yoga on your schedule through their exclusive app.
 With thousands of classes covering all skill levels, you can grow your practice at your own pace.
 Why not start with mastering the Surya Namaskar…

 Need to find something?
 Use the Table of Contents

-Start your day with the Surya Namaskar
+Starting the day with yoga with Surya Namaskar

 As you move through the Yoga poses, follow your breath carefully.
 The transition from one yoga posture to another is facilitated by the breath.
 Inhale as you extend or stretch, and exhale as you fold or contract.
 Always slow down or stop if you are straining, breathing too hard, or if your breath is shallow.
 Breathe through your nose (and not the mouth).
 The nose filters the air and warms it up.
 Since the sequence is a “salutation” to the sun, try to be as aware during the movements as possible, with your mind focusing on your breath.
 It is best to start your practice with one or two rounds, eventually building up to more (some people perform 10-15 daily).
 In traditional practices in India, 108 rounds were done.
 Each round consists of two cycles, one begins with the right foot backwards into the launch and the other one with the left.
 Make sure you always include both of the sides, in order to keep the body & mind balanced.